-From 2017 to 2020 the amount of Buy to Let Tax relief individual landlords can claim back will progressively cut from a maximum of 45% to 20% for high rate tax payers.
+From 2017 to 2020 the amount of Buy to Let Tax relief individual landlords can claim back will progressively cut from a maximum of 45% to 20% for high rate taxpayers.
 However, this change does not affect Limited Companies.
-Therefore if you are a top rate tax payer, the tax payable via a Limited Company will be lower than tax on individual income.
+Therefore if you are a top rate taxpayer, the tax payable via a Limited Company will be lower than the tax on individual income.

 From April 2016, the Dividend Tax Credit will be replaced by a new tax-free Dividend Allowance of £5,000.
-This means you can potentially receive tax free dividend income form your investment properties
+This means you can potentially receive tax-free dividend income from your investment properties

 You can grow your BTL portfolio more quickly within a Limited Company as there will be no income tax on the retained profit, thus allowing more cash to re-invest.
 Although corporation tax is payable on trading profits (20%; 2015/16 reducing to 18% by 2020), this is lower than the higher income tax rate (40% for £31,786 to £150,000; 2015/16).

 Any investment you make into the Limited Company (e.g. the mortgage deposit), they can pull back out of the company if classed as a Directors Loan.
 (This is lender specific, as your Buy to Let Mortgage Broker if applicable.)

 The rate of Corporation Tax is currently 20% which means your tax liability is reduced compared to if you are paying income tax as a higher rate taxpayer at 40%.

 With funds being able to be retained in the limited company you can control how much income is taken personally, therefore, reduce your potential income tax liability.